alkanozge/MapApp/ReactCodes/README.md

-Not fully done, working on it.
+React part is not fully done, working on it.